 iMovie

-I used to use a software called Filmora Wondershare for many, many years, prior to getting my Macbook Air, so while Filmora it’s not my favorite editing software.
+I used to use a software called Filmora Wondershare for many, many years, before getting my Macbook Air, so while Filmora it’s not my favorite editing software.
 It worked great and it allowed me to move forward with my passion for learning, creating, and sharing.
 Wondershare was very useful in editing my video when I first started my Youtube channel.

 Web Hosting: